damien-mattei/Scheme-PLUS-for-Racket/README.md

     <p>Scheme+ will remove the need for the classic LET set of special form, no
-      more need of <strike>LET,LET*,LETREC,LET-VALUES</strike>,... and will use an unique infix (or not) assignment operator : &lt;-. (also LET are enhanced - the project historically by improving and simplifying LET, i simplified it so much that i remove it now! - in other versions such as let&lt;-arrow requiring less brackets, even if their use is useless and no more promoted, see extra features part)</p>
+      more need of <strike>LET,LET*,LETREC,LET-VALUES</strike>,... and will use an unique infix (or not) assignment operator : &lt;-. (also LET are enhanced - the project starts historically by improving and simplifying LET, i simplified it so much that i remove it now! - in other versions such as let&lt;-arrow requiring less brackets, even if their use is useless and no more promoted, see extra features part)</p>